ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-update-currencies.md

 The value in the **Exchange Rate** field on the **Currencies** page is updated with the latest currency exchange rate.

-## Viz související školení na webu [Microsoft Learn](/learn/paths/use-multiple-currencies-dynamics-365-business-central/)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/paths/use-multiple-currencies-dynamics-365-business-central/)

 ## Viz také